open-mmlab/mmcv/docs/en/faq.md

 - KeyError: "xxx: 'yyy is not in the zzz registry'"

   The registry mechanism will be triggered only when the file of the module is imported.
   So you need to import that file somewhere.
-More details can be found at https://github.com/open-mmlab/mmdetection/issues/5974.
+More details can be found at [KeyError: "MaskRCNN: 'RefineRoIHead is not in the models registry'"](https://github.com/open-mmlab/mmdetection/issues/5974).

 - "No module named 'mmcv.ops'"; "No module named 'mmcv.\_ext'"